Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 <!-- ------------------------ -->
 ## Prepare objects in account
-Duration: 2
+Duration: 4

-Next, run the following scripts to setup some databases, schemas, and tables needed to mimic a production environment.
-We'll create these objects from the perspective of both the provider and the consumer.
+Next, you'll run some scripts to setup some databases, schemas, and tables needed by the native app.

+The scripts will do a couple of things:

+* The provider scripts define roles, warehouses, and  data types for the data emitted by the sensors (i.e., brake temperature, motor RPMs, etc.).
+This is necessary so that the app can function as intended in the consumer's account.
+From this perspective, the provider is the chairlift manufacturer, and the native app will take raw sensor data from a consumer's account and generate chairlift analytics and insights for the consumer, granted that the consumer installs the app and grants the proper privileges to the app.

+* The consumer scripts mock fictional, raw sensor data from the chairlifts.
+From this perspective, the consumer is a purchaser of the chairlifts (i.e., owner of the ski resort) and has collected sensor data from the chairlifts since installation.
+The provider's app will run against this collected data in the customer's account.

+To setup the environment, run the scripts below.
 You'll only need to execute these scripts once.

 **Execute prepare/provider-data.sql**